Beijiao176/Effort_Competition_Medicine/README.md

-# Effort_Competition_Medicine
+# Effort competition between research and review activities in medicine: a global panel data analysis
-Code and data for a paper: , which published in xxx...
+Code and data.